wooorm/dioscuri/readme.md

 ###### Example

-Say our script `example.mjs` looks as follows:
+Say our script `example.js` looks as follows:

 ```js
 import {toGemtext} from 'dioscuri'